 A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key so you can expect to pay more than the dealer would charge.

 However, an automotive locksmith operating a mobile service can make the key on-site and therefore save you time and money and the hassle of towing the car to the dealer.

 The estimated cost for a transponder key: Usually around $250 for a new key.

 An estimated cost for a remote key: Usually around $400 for a new key.

+Q: I called my Buick dealer as I need a replacement key for my 1996 Buick Skylark.
 Unfortunately, they told me they can’t make me a replacement key as they don’t have the information on file.
-Can you explain why is that, where can I get a replacement key and how much should it cost?
+Can you explain why is that? where can I get a replacement key and how much would it cost?

-Therefore, if your Buick model is older than ten years ago, you may have a problem of getting a replacement key from the dealer.
-In this case, an automotive locksmith would be your best option.
-The estimated cost should be around $135.
+Therefore, if your Buick model is older than ten years, you may have a problem getting a replacement key from the dealer.
+In such a scenario, an automotive locksmith would be your best option.

-List of Buick models we deal with:
+A complete list of Buick models we deal with: